 Baby Monitor Safety

-- Don’t place a monitor directly on or in a crib: The nursery monitor should be kept well out of baby’s reach.
-Even a device which is cordless should not be situated in or on a cot or crib.
+- Don’t place a monitor directly on or in a crib: The nursery monitor should be kept well out of your baby’s reach.
+Even a cordless device should not be situated in or on a crib.
 For breathing and motion devices, make sure you follow the manufacturer’s directions for positioning.

 - Secure cords away from the crib: Wires must be located at least 3 feet away from the reach of tiny hands.
 Babies grow quickly and learn to explore their surroundings.
 Make sure you reassess the positioning of wires and monitors regularly.